 A real eye-catcher with the beautifully-arranged cascade of domes

-When Sultan Ahmed I was only 19.
-He wished to build an Islamic place of worship that would be even better than the Hagia Sophia.
+When Sultan Ahmed I was only 19 he wished to build an Islamic place of worship that would be even better than the Hagia Sophia.
 The Sultan was so enthusiastic about his grand project that he is said to have worked with the labourers and craftsmen on site, pushing them along and rewarding extra effort.
 Construction work began in 1609 and took seven years.
 To this day, the Blue Mosque remains one of the finest examples of classical Ottoman architecture.
 Sultan Ahmed’s magnificent creation was completed in 1616.
 Sadly, he died just a year after the completion of his masterpiece, at the age of 27.
 He is buried outside the mosque – a turbe, or mausoleum, stands at the corner of the grounds near the Hippodrome and Sultanahmet Park, and houses the remains of the Sultan Ahmed I, his wife, Kosem, and three of his sons.

-Customized Istanbul tour – Finally choosing Mehmet Aga
+Guided Istanbul tour – Finally choosing Mehmet Aga

 The Sultan had one unfortunate architect executed before finally choosing Mehmet Aga to design the mosque.
 The original mosque complex included public-service institutions: a medrese (theological college); a soup kitchen (imaret ) serving the poor; a primary school; a hospital; a hamam so that the faithful could bathe on Friday, the holy day; and shops, the rent from which supported the upkeep of the mosque, the tomb of the founder.
 It also contains some fine examples of calligraphy on cobalt blue Iznik tile.
 Most of these buildings were torn down in the 19th century.